Police emphasize clampdown on crowds as Mardi Gras nears

 Ferguson said police will be on the lookout throughout the city for violators of the bar shutdown.

-“If you think you’re gong to be that bad actor and get away with that, I would ask that you think otherwise,” Ferguson said.
+“If you think you’re going to be that bad actor and get away with that, I would ask that you think otherwise,” Ferguson said.

 Follow AP’s coverage of the pandemic at https://apnews.com/hub/coronavirus-pandemic and https://apnews.com/UnderstandingtheOutbreak.